giantswarm/grafana-multi-tenant-proxy/README.md

-# Grafana Loki - Multi tenant proxy
+# Grafana - Multi tenant proxy

-This project has been developed to make easy to deploy a [Grafana Loki Server](https://github.com/grafana/loki) in a multi-tenant way.
+This project has been developed to make easy to deploy a Grafana app like [Loki](https://github.com/grafana/loki) in a multi-tenant way.

 There is a lot of understanding about how it works.

 - [https://github.com/grafana/loki/issues/701](https://github.com/grafana/loki/issues/701)
 - [https://github.com/grafana/loki/issues/525](https://github.com/grafana/loki/issues/525)

-This works is almost based on [this issue comment](https://github.com/grafana/loki/issues/701#issuecomment-506504372).
+This work was forked from https://github.com/k8spin/loki-multi-tenant-proxy/ and is almost based on [this issue comment](https://github.com/grafana/loki/issues/701#issuecomment-506504372).

+It should work with all GrafanaLabs apps (Loki, Mimir, Tempo, Pyroscope...) but it is primarily meant to work with Loki.
+So the documentations and examples will mostly be based on [Loki](https://github.com/grafana/loki).

 ## What is it?